Ex-minister Chris Huhne ordered to pay £77,750 in legal costs

-The order comes a week after barrister and part-time judge Constance Briscoe was jailed for 16 months after a jury found she had lied to police investigating the points scandal.'No hesitation'
+The order comes a week after barrister and part-time judge Constance Briscoe was jailed for 16 months after a jury found she had lied to police investigating the points scandal.

 Briscoe also faces being barred from the judiciary after being found guilty of three counts of intending to pervert the course of justice.